-10. Evaluating the Effectiveness of the Provision
+Evaluating the Effectiveness of the Provision

-10.1 At Wargrave House we recognise the need to monitor and evaluate all aspects of our work.
+At Wargrave House we recognise the need to monitor and evaluate all aspects of our work.
 In this way we aim to constantly improve the quality of our provision within the context of our mission statement, aims and ethos.
-All monitoring must be based on a sound and open understanding of the needs of students with an autism spectrum condition.
+All monitoring must be based on a sound and open understanding of the needs of learners with Autism.